-• Tentative Tract Map (TM 37731) to subdivide 32.54 acres into 138 residential lots and lettered lots for private streets and open space;

-- Planned Residential Development Permit for the establishment of 138 detached singlefamily dwellings, common open space amenities, private streets, and water quality treatment facilities; - Design Review of project plans for the site design and building elevations; and - Variance to allow 6 foot high walls within a reduced perimeter landscape setback along Lurin, Cole, and Mariposa Avenues.
+- Tentative Tract Map (TM 37733) to subdivide 10.06 acres into 41 residential lots and lettered lots for private streets, common open space, slopes and a detention basin; - Planned Residential Development Permit for the establishment of detached single-family residences, private streets and common open space; - Design Review of project plans for the site design and building elevations; and - Variance to allow 6 foot high walls within a reduced perimeter landscape setback along Lurin Avenue.

-Individual proposed lots range in size from 4,235 square feet to 15,720 square feet and the proposed single-family residences range in size from 2,274 square feet to 3,783 square feet.
-The proposed residences consist of one and two stories with a maximum building height of 29 feet, 6 inches, with up to five bedrooms, four-and-a-half bathrooms, and a two-car garage.
+Individual proposed lots range in size from 5,115 square feet to 7,679 square feet and the proposed single-family residences range in size from 2,274 square feet to 3,783 square feet.
+The proposed residences consist of one and two stories with a maximum building height of 29 feet, 6 inches.
+The units include up to five bedrooms, four-and-a-half bathrooms, and a two-car garage.
 Three architectural styles (Spanish Santa Barbara, Italianate, and Craftsman Bungalow) and five floor plans are proposed with varying building designs and rooflines for each of the plans.

-A total of 72,387 square feet of common open space is located throughout the Planned Residential Development.
-Amenities include two open lawn areas, exercise stations, four picnic shelters, two BBQ areas, a tot lot and playground, two pickleball courts, and a lawn games area.
+The proposed common open space consists of a 20,574 square foot park, centrally located within the Planned Residential Development.
+Proposed amenities include bar-b-que facilities, picnic tables, tot lot, rubberized walking path, and a dog run.
 Each residential lot includes a minimum of 200 square feet of private open space.

-Vehicular access to the project site is provided via two-way driveways on Lurin Avenue, Cole Avenue, and Mariposa Avenue.
-The internal private streets provide 127 guest parking spaces.
+Vehicular access to the project site is provided from Lurin Avenue and Obsidian Drive.
+The internal private streets provide 30 guest parking spaces.
 The proposed project includes an internal pedestrian network of sidewalks with enhanced street crossings and corner curb bulb-outs for safety.

-Site perimeter walls consist of 6-foot-high, split-face block walls.
-Interior vinyl fencing, 5 feet, 6 inches in height, is proposed along the interior property lines.
+Site perimeter walls consist of 6-foot-high, split-face masonry walls.
+Interior vinyl fencing, 5 feet, 6 inches in height, is proposed along the interior property lines and 5-foot, 6-inch high split-face masonry wall is proposed between the park and adjacent residences.
+Split-face masonry walls are proposed along the side property lines of residences that side onto a street, as well as in the front yard between the residence and side yard.
 A 5 foot, 6-inch-high tubular steel fence is proposed to secure the water quality treatment areas.